dlab-berkeley/R-Geospatial-Fundamentals-Legacy/participant-instructions.md

 1. Open RStudio

-2. In the lower-right Files tab, navigate to the folder that contains the worksop files (Geospatial-Fundamentals-in-R-with-sf)
+2. In the lower-right Files tab, navigate to the folder that contains the worksop files: **Geospatial-Fundamentals-in-R-with-sf**

 3. Click on **More > Set as Working Directory** to set your R working directory to the folder with the workshop files.

-4. Open a new, empty R script file: RStudio > File > New File > R Script**
+4. Open a new, empty R script file: **RStudio > File > New File > R Script**